 - Costa Teguise and SUP (stand up paddle) class / another great experience, after which I´ve bought my own board

 - La Graciosa Island / If you really crave for an epic Canarian beach experience – head to La Graciosa Island.
-You only have to get on ferry that departs from Orzola, in the Northeast of Lanzarote.
+You only have to get on a ferry that departs from Orzola, in the Northeast of Lanzarote.
 20 min and you’re in a peaceful heaven.

 - Playa Famara / popular for surfers